Product discovery

 Teresa Torres developed the Opportunity Solution Tree as a core tool in her continuous product discovery practice, formalized in Continuous Discovery Habits (2021).
 The OST is a visual framework that structures product decisions across four layers, read from top to bottom: a single Outcome (the business result the team is trying to move), Opportunities (customer needs, pain points, and desires that would move that outcome), Solutions (product ideas that address each opportunity), and Experiments (tests that validate the assumptions behind each solution before committing to build it).

 The tree's structural contribution is sequencing: it forces teams to prioritize opportunities before they think about solutions.
 This sounds obvious until you watch a product team in practice.
 Most sessions begin with someone saying “we should build X” and the rest of the session spent reverse-engineering a problem to justify it.
-The OST makes that shortcut structurally difficult — you have to place an opportunity in the tree before a solution can branch from it.
+The OST makes that shortcut structurally difficult because you have to place an opportunity in the tree before a solution can branch from it.

 Outcome